-Note!
-The above applies even for the events that are using the "automatic event date" functionality, that is, if the event is configured to use an event date based either on the date of first data entry or on a date item.
-For details on the automatic event date settings, see the Study workflow lesson.
+- The above applies even for the events that are using the "automatic event date" functionality, that is, if the event is configured to use an event date based either on the date of first data entry or on a date item. - Events that are added using the automatic event date functionality will burn-in the current effective design.

+For more details on the automatic event date settings, see the Study workflow lesson.